 Many available tools can be used for social listening in the market.
 Below are tools that will help you monitor all your social media platforms with ease.

 Socialays is the best social listening tool that can be deployed by any brand.
 It automatically reads all your social media comments in real-time and categorizes them under neutral, positive, and negative sentiments.
-Socialays efficiently helps you have better control of your comments and takes instant reactions for you!
+Socialays efficiently help you have better control of your comments and take instant reactions for you!
 It usually auto-checks, hides, or blocks users with profane language and sends instant notifications on mentions.

 Hootsuite is another popular social listening tool that you can use to set up social media streams.
 Once you set up these, you can monitor conversations, mentions, keywords, and hashtags.
 Additionally, you will be able to respond to conversations or mentions as soon as they happen from one dashboard.

 With Hootsuite, you can follow social media influencers, your brand advocates, and potential clients.
 You can reach out to them when you need their help spreading your brand awareness or collaborating on your campaigns.

 Brandwatch powers Hootsuite Insights.
 In addition to what Hootsuite can do, Hootsuite Insights goes further to give you data from 1.3 trillion posts in real-time.
 You can save keywords to find meaningful trends and filter your searches for specifics such as demographics, dates, and geographies.

 Hootsuite Insights allows you to attain deeper insights into your brand’s sentiments worldwide by visualizing sentiment around your brand in auto-generated word clouds and meters.

 Adview is a social listening tool tailor-made for Facebook and Instagram ads.
 You can monitor multiple Facebook Ad Accounts due to this specialized focus on three different accounts across unlimited pages.
 Additionally, you will see the analytics behind your ads on Facebook and Instagram to see the ones getting more engagement.